gitkraken/vscode-gitlens/README.md

 - Fixes [#482](https://github.com/eamodio/vscode-gitlens/issues/482) - UI displays "undefined" in results panel when comparing
 - Fixes issues with GitLens Welcome and the interactive settings editor with light themes
 - Fixes issue where commands in the editor toolbar would flash unnecessarily when navigating history or switching tabs
-- Fixes issue where the _Compare File with Previous Revision_ command wouldn't work properly when the file had been renamed in some cases
+- Fixes issue where the _Open Changes with Previous Revision_ command wouldn't work properly when the file had been renamed in some cases
-- Fixes issue where the _Compare File with Next Revision_ command wouldn't work properly when the file had been renamed in some cases
+- Fixes issue where the _Open Changes with Next Revision_ command wouldn't work properly when the file had been renamed in some cases
 - Fixes issue where changed files count was wrong when the branch was behind the upstream
 - Fixes issue where the _GitLens File History_ explorer wasn't being updated automatically for working changes
 - Fixes issue where the _Compare File with \* Revision_ commands in the editor toolbar would show and hide too often because of insignificant focus changes